circleci/circleci-docs/jekyll/_archive/docker.md

 ## Connecting to services outside of the container

-You can connect to services outside your docker container (like our pre-installed databases) by using the [docker0 ethernet bridge device](https://docs.docker.com/engine/userguide/networking/dockernetworks/).
+You can connect to services outside your Docker container (like our pre-installed databases) by using the [docker0 ethernet bridge device](https://docs.docker.com/engine/userguide/networking/dockernetworks/).
 Just make sure that the outside services are listening for connections on `docker0`—the